clalimarmo/coherence/README.md

 });
 ```

-### Coherence.Location: Optional pushState and replaceState support
+### Coherence.LocationFactory: Optional pushState and replaceState support

-If you'd like to use path-based Intents, you can use `Coherence.Location` to
+If you'd like to use path-based Intents, you can use
-define an intent, and it will update browser history, and the URL, for you.
+`Coherence.LocationFactory` to define Intents that will update history, and the
+URL, for you.

 This allows your app to handle deep-linking, and browser back/forward, using
-the same patterns for any other activity in your application.
+the same patterns used for any other activity in your application.

 ```javascript
 // navigate.js